 - latex one is ok.
 Many good options

-11. Laundry Products
+11. Toxic Laundry Detergents and Products

 Detergent is a main contributor to indoor air pollution.
 Ever feel itchy after wearing a freshly washed shirt or pants?
 It’s probably your detergent.